ranjanbinwani/Fsociety-HINT/README.md

 3.)
 Time to add some fancy stuff.
 Suppose you want to post a tweet in the style of some famous personality.
 This app will allow you do the same on the go.
 Just enter some text and the tweet will be generated in the style of your choice.
 Additionally, we will also predict the number of likes that you will get depending on when you post the tweet.

+## Technology Used
+1. Keras - 2.1
+2. Pytorch - 0.3
+3. Python - 3.5
+4. HTML and CSS for web development

 ## Contributors
 - [Ranjan Binwani](https://github.com/ranjanbinwani) (Data Mining and Web Frontend)